stephull/minesweeper-game/UPDATES.md

 * Changed configurations by separating configurations for game into one file, control panel variables and methods in another; both can be seen in Configurations.java and ControlPanel.java.
 Control.java deleted.
 * Moved Main.java to main arguments method in Window.java; Window.java is now the main file, Main.java deleted.
 * Changed privacy for most variables and functions from public to protected or private to restrict access from certain classes.

+## July 25, 2021
+* Will update soon!

+## July 26, 2021
+* Added information for credits and control/gameplay instructions.

+## July 27, 2021
+* Removed all constraints and properties for GridBagLayout.
+Switch to GridLayout, along with FlowLayout and BorderLayout constraints.